 Recorded in: Zing Recording Studios, Westfield, Massachusetts

 Guitarist, engineer and producer Adam Dutkiewicz spent huge amounts of time in the studio working on Killswitch’s third album (and the first to feature singer Howard Jones).
 During the hardcore three-month session, fuelled mainly by spicy food and taking only Christmas Day off, he had creepy encounters with the studio manager’s deceased father.
 “One night he had a séance to talk to his father because he and his dad still had some unsettled business,” he told Revolver.
 “He thinks ever since then that his father’s ghost won’t leave.
 It’s really weird.”
-Dutkiewicz reported seeing “crazy lights” and “floating orbs”, while drummer Justin Foley saw “shadows doing things that shadows don’t normally do,” and Stroetzel had an extremely close encounter during a series of naps.
-“I was laying there,” he said, “And I swear I kept feeling someone brush against me or walk through the room.
-Then I’d wake up and there was no one there.
-It creeps you out. ”
+Adam reported seeing “crazy lights” and “floating orbs”, while drummer Justin Foley saw “shadows doing things that shadows don’t normally do”, and guitarist Joel Stroetzel had an extremely close encounter during a series of naps.
+“I was laying there,” he said, “and I swear I kept feeling someone brush against me or walk through the room.
+Then I’d wake up and there was no-one there.
+It creeps you out.”

 Recorded in: The Mansion, Hollywood, California